gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 For this step, refer to section 2.3 of Quick integration with Jiguang push notification.

-## 3. Modify the code of UIConfig.json
+## 3. Update UIConfig.json

-Fill in bpush _app_key, and set push_type to 1, indicating that Baidu push notification is selected.
-Then fill in the values of app_id, app_secret, and product_key of the Gizwits application that is bound to Baidu push notification.
+Set bpush_app_key, and set push_type to 1, indicating that Baidu push notification is selected.
+Then enter the values of app_id, app_secret, and product_key of the Gizwits application that is bound to Baidu push notification.

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/47.png)